A common framework for test ideals, closure operations, and their duals: Introduction

 We begin with a discussion of pair operations and their common properties (Section \ref{sec:pairs}), followed by results on the smile dual operation that sends closure operations to interior operations and vice versa (Section \ref{sec:dual}).
 Section \ref{sec:version} goes over the residual and hereditary properties of a pair operation, and how to create versions of a pair operation with these properties.
 Section \ref{sec:subselect} describes how our earliest work on submodule selectors interacts with more recent work on pair operations, building up to a result describing the duality between closure operations and their test ideals (Theorem \ref{thm:finintideal}).
 In Section \ref{sec:lim}, we summarize results on meets and joins of pair operations, updating our previous work on limits of submodule selectors.
-This allows us in Section \ref{sec:trace} to demonstrate how our results apply to the context of module closures and trace ideals, which are common in the literature.
+In Section~\ref{sec:bigtable}, we provide an extensive table of pair operations from the literature and their properties, along with explanations and useful proofs and counterexamples to complement the existing literature.
+Then in Section~\ref{sec:trace}, we demonstrate how our results apply to the context of module closures and trace ideals.
+Both examples and applications of these appear in many places in the literature, and we will provide examples of both in Section~\ref{sec:trace}.
 This section doubles as an introduction to traces and module closures more generally.
 Finally, in Section \ref{sec:corehull}, we discuss cores and hulls for arbitrary Nakayama closures, and describe their duality and applications to basically full closure.

 We hope this survey article will be a clean introduction to pair operations and duality as they apply to tight closure, integral closure, test ideals, traces, module closures, and whatever other purpose you, the reader, find for them to serve.